Were Irenaeus, Theodoret of Cyrus and Augustine anti-Eucharist?

 Here's a bit on accidents vs. substance.
-It took me a while to understand this, and so I don't fault my Evangelical friends for not understanding the Church's position on it.
-I encourage you to spend some time with this paragraph, it's not mine, which is why I like it so much.
+It took some of us a while to understand this, and so we don't fault our Evangelical friends for not understanding the Church's position on it.
+We encourage you to spend some time with this paragraph.

 In the Church's traditional theological language, in the act of consecration during the Eucharist the "substance" of the bread and wine is changed by the power of the Holy Spirit into the "substance" of the Body and Blood of Jesus Christ.
 At the same time, the "accidents" or appearances of bread and wine remain.
 "Substance" and "accident" are here used as philosophical terms that have been adapted by great medieval theologians such as St. Thomas Aquinas in their efforts to understand and explain the faith.
 Such terms are used to convey the fact that what appears to be bread and wine in every way (at the level of "accidents" or physical attributes - that is, what can be seen, touched, tasted, or measured) in fact is now the Body and Blood of Christ (at the level of "substance" or deepest reality).
 This change at the level of substance from bread and wine into the Body and Blood of Christ is called "transubstantiation."
 According to Catholic faith, we can speak of the Real Presence of Christ in the Eucharist because this transubstantiation has occurred (c.f..
 Catechism, no. 1376) ...
 Christ's presence in the Eucharist is unique in that, even though the consecrated bread and wine truly are in substance the Body and Blood of Christ, they have none of the accidents or characteristics of a human body, but only those of bread and wine.